 It’s how we change and evolve that defines our next act.
 I found the secret formula in four letters: GGRR.
 Let me explain my sound thinking and reflection.

 “You miss 100% of the shots you don’t take.”
-As the greatest Ice Hockey player ever, these prophetic words were posted in every bar in New York City when he played for the Rangers.
+As the greatest ice hockey player ever, Wayne Gretsky’s prophetic words were posted in every bar in New York City when he played for the Rangers.
 I always thought he was talking about tequila shots.

 Even if you are a natural, like Gretzky, it takes a lot of practice, patience and determination to be the best.
 More importantly, it takes a lot of mistakes and missed shots to get good.